bytesource/with_validations/README.md

 # WithValidations

-### Easy validation of one or more option keys and values using a single method.
+### Easy validation of option keys and their values.

 ## Features